-Australia will be left with the crumbs, Bowen saying at a press conference in Brazil that negotiations are still continuing but it was likely a pre-COP would be hosted on a Pacific island and Bowen would be the COP President for Negotiations when the sought-after global event would now be held in Turkiye.
+Australia will be left with the crumbs.
+Bowen said at a press conference in Brazil that negotiations were still continuing, but it was likely a pre-COP would be hosted on a Pacific island and Bowen would be the COP President for Negotiations when the sought-after global event would now be held in Turkiye.

-When asked about the significant loss for Australia, Bowen said “it’s also a significant concession for Turkiye to agree that Australia will be the COP president for the purposes of the negotiations”.
+When asked about the significant loss for Australia, the federal minister Bowen said this morning, “It’s also a significant concession for Turkiye to agree that Australia will be the COP president for the purposes of the negotiations”.

 “Significant concession is what’s required when you are trying to find consensus,” he said.